spikewilliams/spydock/README.md

 SpyDock
 =======

-Release 2014.08 (Lithium) contains the following packages:
+Release 2014.09 (Beryllium) contains the following packages:

 - Python: 3.4.1
 - IPython: 2.2.0
 - Pandas: 0.14.1
-- Numpy: 1.8.1
+- Numpy: 1.8.2
 - SciPy: 0.14.0
-- MatPlotLib: 1.3.1
+- MatPlotLib: 1.4.0
 - BeautifulSoup: 4.3.2

 Currently, usage of SpyDock is limited to running scripts inside the web-based “IPython Notebook” IDE, which is built in to the container.
 This environment is well-suited for the development and execution of web-scraping and data processing scripts.